 UMD: A Globally Connected University

-The University for Foreigners Perugia is the oldest and most prestigious Italian institution involved in teaching and research activities as well as in the diffusion of the Italian language and civilization in all expressions.
+The University for Foreigners Perugia is the oldest and most prestigious Italian institution involved in teaching and research activities as well as in the diffusion of the Italian language.

 |Perugia Credit||UMD Credit|

 |1 ECTS credit||0.6 UMD credit|

 The chart above was last approved by the UMD Transfer Credit Committee on July 9, 2015.

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.

 Housing for this program is independent.
 The Università per Stranieri di Perugia does not have on-campus housing for students.
 The university works with a private housing company to place students in a variety of accommodations based on your needs.
 For more information please visit: https://www.unistrapg.it/en/campus-life/services/cerclloggio-umbria

 UMD students participating in an Exchange program have the benefit of paying UMD tuition rates to attend an institution abroad.
 For specific information about this Exchange program, please reference the Cost of Attendance Chart.